 Nevada does not have a specific dog bite statute.
 Instead, the courts determine dog bite injury claims on a case-by-case basis.
 The courts in Nevada have historically applied a negligence or one-bite rule when deciding dog bite cases.
 Under this rule, a pet owner will only be held liable (legally and financially responsible) for a dog bite injury that he or she reasonably should have prevented.
 In general, this means if:

 To be held liable for a dog bite injury that occurs on your own property, the victim typically must have evidence that you were negligent.
 Negligence means to fall short of the required duty of care, or the obligation to exercise reasonable care in preventing a dog attack, such as by allowing a dog to run at large in public.
+Collecting evidence and proving liability can be tricky in these cases, getting help from a Las Vegas dog bite lawyer can help create a clear path forward.

 Your duty of care to prevent a dog bite injury depends on the circumstances.
 You have different duties of care in a public place compared to your own home or private property, for example.
 When you take your dog out in public, you are obligated to follow state and local animal control laws.
 In Las Vegas, the municipal code requires a pet to be restrained by a leash or lead when not confined within the real property limits of its owner or keeper.
 If you violate any of these laws and your dog bites someone, this could be grounds to hold you liable.